bhipple/brobot/README.md

 To use:
 * Setup bitlbee and configure it to connect to facebook
 * export IRCPASSWORD with the bitlbee identify password
+* export DARKSKYKEY with the DarkSky API key
 * Start nerdreply.py